OfficeDev/Microsoft-Teams-Samples/samples/meetings-details-tab/nodejs/Readme.md

 ---
 page_type: sample
-description: Microsoft Teams meeting extensibility sample for iteracting with In-meeting tabs and bots.
+description: This sample app demonstrates how to implement a Details Tab in Microsoft Teams meetings, allowing users to create polls and gather participant feedback through interactive chats.
 products:
 - office-teams
 - office